 HCDS 7110 HCDS Capstone Project

-The final requirement of the certificate program will be completion of a capstone project.
-The project allows students to pursue independent research on a question or problem of their choice, engage with the scholarly debates in the relevant disciplines, and with the guidance of a University of Tulsa faculty mentor, produce a scientific narrative that addresses a challenge faced by the current health care system.
+The final requirement of the certificate program is completion of a capstone project.
+The project allows students to pursue independent research on a question or problem of their choice, engage with the scholarly debates in the relevant disciplines and, with the guidance of a University of Tulsa faculty mentor, produce a scientific narrative that addresses a challenge faced by the current health care system.